-- Start the MSDTC Configuration Wizard from the Solutions Configuration Center or click Start > All Programs > Symantec > Veritas Cluster Server > Configuration Tools > MSDTC Configuration Wizard or on Windows 2012 operating systems, from the Apps menu on the Start screen. - 2 On the SQL Configuration Option panel, click MSDTC Server Service Group Configuration, click Create and then click Next. - 3 Review and verify that you have met the prerequisites and then click Next. - 4 On the Service Group Configuration panel, specify the service group name and the system list, as follows: - Enter a name for MSDTC service group. - In the Available Cluster Systems box, select the systems on which to configure the service group and click the right-arrow to move the systems to the service group's system list.
+- Start the SQL Server Agent Configuration Wizard from the Solutions Configuration Center or click Start > All Programs > Symantec > Veritas Cluster Server > Configuration Tools > SQL Server Agent Configuration Wizard. - On the SQL Configuration Option panel, click MSDTC Server Service Group Configuration, click Create and then click Next. - Review and verify that you have met the prerequisites and then click Next.

+On the Service Group Configuration panel, specify the service group name and the system list, as follows:

+- Enter a name for MSDTC service group. - In the Available Cluster Systems box, select the systems on which to configure the service group and click the right-arrow to move the systems to the service group's system list.
 Make sure you select the systems that are not in the SystemList attribute for an Exchange service group that may be configured in the cluster. - To change a system's priority, in the Systems in Priority Order list, select the system and click the up and down arrows.
 Arrange the systems in priority order as failover targets for the group.
-The server that needs to come online first must be at the top of the list. - To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute checkbox. - For information about the AutoStartList attribute, see the Veritas Cluster Server Administrator's Guide. - Click Next. - If the configuration is in read-only mode, the wizard prompts you before changing it to read-write mode.
+The server that needs to come online first must be at the top of the list. - Click Next.

+If the configuration is in read-only mode, the wizard prompts you before changing it to read-write mode.
 The wizard starts validating your configuration.
-Various messages indicate the validation status. - On the Virtual Server Configuration panel, specify the virtual server and 5 network details and then click Next.
+Various messages indicate the validation status.
+On the Virtual Server Configuration panel, specify the virtual server and network details and then click Next.